Chile's decades-old mining deals may hinder bid to lift copper royalties

 Experts interviewed by Reuters said that even after likely passage of a law outlining a royalty as high as 75% on copper sales, the agreements could diminish Chile’s windfall.

-Castillo's team has suggested he will seek to circumvent any delays to a plan to raise taxes on miners by renegotiating tax stability agreements covering 25 operators including major Chinese mines. read more
+Castillo's team has suggested he will seek to circumvent any delays to a plan here to raise taxes on miners by renegotiating tax stability agreements covering 25 operators including major Chinese mines.

 Among those in Chile who want to take a similar tack is Catalina Perez of the radical-left Democratic Revolution party.
 She and other opposition lawmakers, many representing mining areas, co-authored the mining royalties bill.